History of the FIFA World Cup: 2010s

 The 2010 World Cup was held in South Africa.
-It was the first cup hosted on African soil, and the cup was won by Spain.
+It was the first cup hosted in Africa, and the cup was won by Spain.
 The tournament was noted for its highly defensive opening matches, controversies surrounding goal-line technology, and the introduction of vuvuzelas.
 Though considered as one of the tournament favorites, the Spaniards won the cup despite scoring only eight goals in seven games and losing their opening match to Switzerland.
 David Villa led the squad in scoring with five goals.
 In a final which saw a record number of yellow cards distributed and what some considered violent play from the Dutch side, the ten-man Netherlands squad were defeated 1–0 in the 116th minute of extra time by an Andrés Iniesta goal.

 The 2014 World Cup was held in Brazil, marking the second time that Brazil hosted the competition.
 The cup was won by Germany, who beat Argentina 1–0 in the final.
-The Netherlands defeated Brazil (who lost to the eventual winners, Germany, 7–1 in the semifinals) 3–0 in the bronze medal game.
+The Netherlands defeated Brazil (who lost to the eventual winners, Germany, 7–1 in the semi-finals) 3–0 in the match for third place.

 Because of the relatively high ambient temperatures in Brazil, particularly at the northern venues, cooling breaks for the players were first introduced during these games.
 In this World Cup there was the debut of sensors to avoid phantom goals with the Goal-line technology, used to determine, in doubtful situations, whether the ball crossed the goal line.

 The 2018 World Cup was held in Russia.
 It was the first cup to be held in Eastern Europe.
 The cup was won by France, who beat Croatia 4–2 in the final.
-Belgium defeated England 2–0 in the bronze medal game.
+Belgium defeated England 2–0 in the match for third place.
 It was also the first cup to use the video assistant referee (VAR) system.

 2020s

-The 2022 World Cup, hosted by Qatar, was the first tournament to not be held in summer time in which it is usually held, and the first to be held in the Middle East.
+The 2022 World Cup was hosted by Qatar, and was the first tournament to not be held in the northern hemisphere summer time in which it is usually held, and it was also the first to be held in the Middle East.
 The cup was won by Argentina, who prevailed over defending champions France 4–2 in the penalty shootout, after the final was drawn 3–3 after extra time, despite France's Kylian Mbappé netting a hat-trick, becoming only the second player to do so in a World Cup Final.
-Previous tournament runners-up Croatia won the bronze medal match, beating Morocco 2–1, whose fourth-place finish was the furthest of any African nation at the World Cup.
-It is also the last to feature 32 teams, as the next edition is scheduled to expand to 48 teams.
+Previous tournament runners-up Croatia won the match for third place, beating Morocco 2–1, whose fourth-place finish was the furthest of any African or Arab nation at the World Cup.
+It was also the last to feature 32 teams.

-The 2026 World Cup is scheduled to be jointly hosted by the US, Canada and Mexico, making it the first to be hosted by three nations.
+The 2026 World Cup is scheduled to be jointly hosted by the United States, Canada and Mexico, all in North America, making it the first to be hosted by three nations, and the tournament will also expand to 48 teams.